 No, there are a different tourist and local bus stations in both Kathmandu and Pokhara.

 In Kathmandu, the tourist buses depart from Kantipath/ Jamal.
 90% of the buses depart from here at 7:00 am.
 But some bus companies have their own station and leave at a slightly different time.

 Please ask your travel agent when buying your tickets.
 In Pokhara, there is a tourist bus station near Lakeside.
 Check at the time of buying your ticket.

 Where do local buses depart from?

-In Kathmandu, they depart from Gongabu New Bus Park, or from Kalanki.
+In Kathmandu, they depart from Gongabu New Bus Park or Kalanki.
 In Pokhara, they depart from Prithvi Chowk.
 Please check the map for the locations.

 How far is the hotel area in Pokhara from the tourist bus station?

-It depends on the hotel you choose, but most of the hotels in Pokhara are in Lakeside and it is around twenty to thirty minutes’ walk from the station.
+It depends on the hotel you choose, but most of the hotels in Pokhara are in Lakeside, and it is around a twenty to thirty minutes walk from the station.
 There are many taxis at the bus station also.
 The rate is fixed for Lakeside at Rs200.

 How far is the hotel area in Pokhara from the local bus station?